SixLabors/ImageSharp.Drawing/src/ImageSharp.Drawing.WebGPU/WEBGPU_BACKEND.md

 ## Runtime And Caching

-`WebGPURuntime` and `WebGPURuntime.DeviceSharedState` hold the resources that outlive a single flush.
+`WebGPURuntime` and `WebGPURuntime.DeviceSharedState` hold the device-scoped resources that outlive a single flush.

 They cache things such as: